Pedroadlcruz/offline-first-architecture-rules/docs/architecture/00-core-principles.md

 5.1 Responsive Calculation (Extensions / Helpers)
 We use centralized responsive helpers (e.g. .dW, .dH, .fS, .responsive()) instead of:

+---

+## 5. Responsive & Design Mapping Principles

+### 5.1 Responsive Calculation (Extensions / Helpers)

+We use centralized responsive helpers (e.g. `.dW`, `.dH`, `.fS`, `.responsive()`) instead of:

-Hard-coding pixel values everywhere.
+- Hard-coding pixel values everywhere.

-Repeating MediaQuery logic across widgets.
+- Repeating MediaQuery logic across widgets.

-Design tokens / base sizes are defined once and reused.
+- Duplicating design tokens / base sizes per widget.

 Guidelines (high level):

-Use .dW for width-based measurements and horizontal padding.
+- Use `.dW` for width-based measurements and horizontal padding.

-Use .dH for height-based measurements and vertical spacing.
+- Use `.dH` for height-based measurements and vertical spacing.

-Use .fS (or equivalent) to map Figma font sizes to responsive text.
+- Use `.fS` (or equivalent) to map Figma font sizes to responsive text.

-Use .responsive() to map design sizes to min/max ranges depending on screen type.
+- Use `.responsive()` to map design sizes to min/max ranges depending on screen type.

 The detailed responsive rules live in:

-responsive_calculation_guidelines.md (or equivalent).
+- `responsive-calculation-guidelines.md` (optional; create if missing).

+---

-6. Router, Navigation & Factories Principles
+## 6. Router, Navigation & Factories Principles

 Navigation is centralized using:

-AppRoutes (route names/paths).
+- AppRoutes (route names/paths).

-AppRouter (GoRouter configuration).
+- AppRouter (GoRouter configuration).

-AppNavigator (navigation helpers).
+- AppNavigator (navigation helpers).

-PageFactory and WidgetFactory (dependency-aware creators).
+- PageFactory and WidgetFactory (dependency-aware creators).

 Routing is decoupled from concrete page implementations:

-Router only knows about factories, not about internal widgets.
+- Router only knows about factories, not about internal widgets.

-Auth and connectivity integrate via:
+- Auth and connectivity integrate via:

-AppRouterRefreshNotifier listening to auth + network to trigger redirects.
+  - AppRouterRefreshNotifier listening to auth + network to trigger redirects.

 Details in:

-07-routes-and-factories-part1-rules.md
-08-routes-and-factories-part2-rules.md
+- `07-routes-and-factories-part1-rules.md`
+- `08-routes-and-factories-part2-rules.md`

+---

-7. How to Use These Core Principles
+## 7. How to Use These Core Principles

 When creating or modifying code:

-Start from the architecture:
+- Start from the architecture:

-Which feature?
+  - Which feature?

-Which layer (data / domain / presentation)?
+  - Which layer (data / domain / presentation)?

-Apply offline-first mindset:
+- Apply offline-first mindset:

-Read from local first.
+  - Read from local first.

-Write locally + enqueue outbox.
+  - Write locally + enqueue outbox.

-Expose sync state.
+  - Expose sync state.

-Respect naming, structure, and folder boundaries:
+- Respect naming, structure, and folder boundaries:

-Follow 01-naming-convention.md
+  - Follow `01-naming-convention-rules.md`.

-Design explicit states:
+- Design explicit states:

-What are the valid states for this screen/BLoC?
+  - What are the valid states for this screen/BLoC?

-How does the UI look in each one?
+  - How does the UI look in each one?

-Keep it small and testable:
+- Keep it small and testable:

-One main responsibility per class/file.
+  - One main responsibility per class/file.

-Move cross-cutting or shared logic to core/shared.
+  - Move cross-cutting or shared logic to core/shared.

+---

-8. Related Documents
+## 8. Related Documents

 This document is the entry point to the architecture.
 For details, see:

-02-data-layer-rules.md

-03-domain-layer-rules.md

-04-presentation-layer-rules.md

-05-offline-first-and-sync-part1-rules.md

-06-offline-first-and-sync-part2-rules.md

-07-routes-and-factories-part1-rules.md

-08-routes-and-factories-part2-rules.md
+- `02-data-layer-rules.md`
+- `03-domain-layer-rules.md`
+- `04-presentation-layer-rules.md`
+- `05-offline-first-and-sync-part1-rules.md`
+- `06-offline-first-and-sync-part2-rules.md`
+- `07-routes-and-factories-part1-rules.md`
+- `08-routes-and-factories-part2-rules.md`